COP23: the EU should ratchet up its climate goals

 - MEPs will be at the UN conference on climate change next November

-In a resolution put to the vote on Wednesday, MEPs agreed on recommendations to EU institutions and countries ahead of the COP23 meeting in November in Bonn.
+The Environment Committee agreed on a series of recommendations to EU institutions and countries ahead of the COP23 meeting next November in Bonn.
 They call on EU leaders to implement the agreement with EU legislation and ratchet up the EU’s goals and policy instruments.

 As all UNFCCC parties have to communicate their long-term targets by 2020, MEPs also call on the Commission to prepare by 2018 a mid-century zero emissions strategy for the EU, with the aim of keeping the temperature rise well below 2°C and pursuing efforts to limit the temperature rise to 1,5°C. The process should begin as soon as possible, they say.